Hello.

 My research investigates the design and implementation of adaptive, responsive and interactive systems within built environments and everyday artifacts, aiming to enhance user comfort, human abilities, and overall experience.

-My research explores design tools and advanced fabrication methodologies, aimed at democratizing digital manufacturing, reducing barriers to entry, and expanding the scope of material and spatial expression.
+My research explores design tools and advanced fabrication methodologies, aimed at democratizing digital fabrication, reducing barriers to entry, improving user participatory and expanding the scope of material and spatial expression.

 Research Projects